Sogang University: Admissions

-Admission to Sogang University is highly selective and competitive in South Korea.
-Sogang's freshman intake belongs to the top 1% of their high school academic performance in the country, and the university is widely regarded as one of the top private universities and one of the most prestigious elite schools in South Korea.
-However, the university's ranking lags behind its reputation and evaluation results because it has no medical school and fewer students than some other Korean universities.
+Admission to Sogang University is highly selective and nationally competitive.
+Sogang's freshman intake belongs to the top 1% of their high school academic performance in the country, as the university is widely regarded as one of the top private universities in addition to being one of the most prestigious elite schools in the country.
+However, the university's global ranking lags behind its esteemed national reputation and evaluation results because the institution has no medical school and fewer students enrolled compared to some other major Korean universities of a similar national rank.